Below is a list of the top ten causes of trauma that I see regularly in my practice.

 Working with cerebrospinal fluid at a deep level I assist it to flow better by helping to release any restrictions in the structures that contain cerebrospinal.
 As cerebrospinal fluid starts to flow more naturally the feeling of being off track fades into the distance and is replaced by a natural vitality and joy of life.
 That may sound flowery but it is what I have witnessed repeatedly in practice.

-What generally happens is that people come in with this lost soul condition, then during the course of treatment, they reconnect with themselves in a very deep way.
+What generally happens is that people come to see me with this lost soul condition, then during the course of treatment, they reconnect with themselves in a very deep way.
 Because this happens at a very deep level there is usually no need for extensive talking or probing their past.
 The changes occur gently and over time.
 Generally, people look back and realise how far they have come rather than being daunted at the outset by how far they have to travel.

 Lumbar Puncture ~ Spinal Tap ~ Epidural